ekernf01/HEART_choosing_stat_methods/course content/1_computing_intro/1_computing_intro.md

         print(my_str[0:2])
         print(my_str.split("a"))

-5. Variables can be named almost anything and can contain almost any value.
+-  Variables can be named almost anything and can contain almost any value.
 They are not enclosed in quotes.
 To express specific strings like `"banana"`, you add quotes.
 These are called literals and they must be taken at face value.
 This code won't run because it uses an undefined variable, `banana`, instead of a literal, `"banana"`.

         my_str = banana

+- This code won't run because it tries to store a value in a literal `"banana"`, instead of a variable, `banana`.

+        "banana" = 6

-6. Lists are the most basic container in Python, capable of storing a collection of values and retrieving them based on their distance from the start (starting at 0).
+- Lists are the most basic container in Python, capable of storing a collection of values and retrieving them based on their distance from the start (starting at 0).

         my_list = [42, 3.1419, "banana"]
         print(my_list)